 “Please, take action,” he begged lawmakers.

-On March 24, less than six weeks after their lives were shattered by violence, students helped organize the March for Our Lives, a demonstration in support of gun violence prevention.
+Just days after the shooting, several Marjory Stoneman Douglas students formed Never Again MSD, an anti-gun violence organization and political action committee.
+On March 24, these and other students helped organize the March for Our Lives, a demonstration in support of gun violence prevention.
 Students across the country were encouraged to stage walkouts, and a rally was held in Washington, D.C.
-There, anti-gun violence protesters from around the country—some survivors of school shootings, and others whose daily lives were affected by gun violence—celebrities, and other activists, spoke to a crowd of thousands, demanding legislative change.
+There, advocates from around the country—some survivors of school shootings, and others whose daily lives were affected by gun violence—spoke to a crowd of thousands, demanding legislative change.